Blog -

 This should be enough for most purposes, however, in this case we want to know a little more about our subscribers so we have more meaningful data to sift through.
 Therefore, we will also add an Address and Website field to the form.

 If you need any other information, be sure to customize the form for your own needs.
+Then embed your form on any page or post on your website and hit Publish.

-5. Prepare Your Excel Spreadsheet
+5. Prepare Your Excel spreadsheet

 In order for Zapier to recognize your data and save it in the right location of your Excel spreadsheet, the sheet needs to be set up in a specific way.
 Therefore, it makes sense to do this after you have created your form and know what information you want to collect.
 So, navigate back to your Excel account for this purpose.